Sometimes people hear my voice in their heads.

 - Swag bag from a conference, full of rockin’ swag: A cheese cutter that doubles as a flashlight?
 Nail clippers that are also a USB cord?
 A pocket calculator???
 Heck yeah, my pockets just got so much more awesome!!!

 - Box ‘o miscellany cleared off the kitchen counter when company came last Christmas.
 Okay, well, maybe also the Christmas before that… okay, okay, every Christmas since ’09…

 So how about you?
 Do you have two minutes?
 Do you have some bags of randoms that could use your attention?
 I urge you, go bravely forth and conquer!
-Rosie is on your shoulder!
+I’ll happily be the angel (or devil 😉) on your shoulder as you do!